AuntRuthMayaBond

 Another interesting remark is that the actress playing Aunt Ruth, Maya Bond, is referenced for nothing else than Mulholland Dr. on IMDb.
 I think that Lynch has chosen a completely unknown actress to play Ruth's part just to match with the fact that it was a lie that Diane's aunt was 'in the movies'.
 Coco's and Ruth's social conditions are switched in Diane's dream. - (gandalf36)

-BOND: 1.
-Something, such as a fetter, cord, or band, that binds, ties, or fastens things together.
-2. Confinement in prison; captivity.
+1. Something, such as a fetter, cord, or band, that binds, ties, or fastens things together

 Threads: